nthorne/xmppmote/README.md

 After having set up the XMPP user, copy xmppmoterc.example into xmppmoterc, and modify it to suit your likings (i.e. command handler type, and possibly a set of allowed commands).
-After configurating XMPPMote, it is invoked by typing
+After configurating XMPPMote, the daemon is started by typing

 `$ ./xmppmoted.py start`

-Which should cause you to be prompted for the username (including e.g. @jabber.org), and password that you created for XMPPMote.
+which should cause you to be prompted for the username (including e.g. @jabber.org), and password that you created for XMPPMote.
 After having entered the credentials, the bot should be online in your chat client, and you can chat away with it until your heart is content; at which point you can type **bye** into your client to terminate the bot.

+For more command line options, type

+`$ ./xmppmoted.py -h`

 final notes
 -----------